MarcRibera/rocha_astro_web/README.md

 # Astro Project

-This project uses Astro to build a fast and secure web application.
+This project uses Astro to build a fast and secure web application, for the Fills de Rocha i Lopez website.

 ## Features